furkanayaz/Beatify/Readme.md

-I made this project, which I made using Deezer API, for Apptern Case Study prepared by Appcent company.
+I made this project with Jetpack Compose, which I made using Deezer API, for Apptern Case Study prepared by Appcent company.

+💙 JETPACK COMPOSE 💙

 **Popular Used Libraries**
 - MVVM